 - Applications of mathematical theories, methods and techniques

 - The power of generalisation, abstraction and logical argument

 - Mathematical computation

-Placements normally commence shortly after completion of Stage 1 of the MSc (June) or after completion of the short dissertation (August) and vary in length from three months to 50 weeks, extending the MSc programme to between 15 and 24 months.
+Placements normally commence shortly after completion of stage one of the MSc (June) or after completion of the short dissertation (August) and vary in length from three months to 50 weeks, extending the MSc programme to between 15 and 24 months.
 The start date and duration depend on the employer.
-Students on a longer placement module (i.e. 6, 9 or 12 months) can transfer to a shorter module if the placement arrangement changes unavoidably once the student has embarked on it, but if a student cannot complete the minimum of three months placement he/she will be required to transfer to the MSc programme without a placement.
+Students on a longer placement module (i.e. six, nine or 12 months) can transfer to a shorter module if the placement arrangement changes unavoidably once the student has embarked on it, but if a student cannot complete the minimum of three months placement he/she will be required to transfer to the MSc programme without a placement.
 Placements may be undertaken in the UK or overseas (the University does not guarantee every student will find a placement.
 Those who do not secure a placement will be transferred to the MSc programme without a placement).

 Information for international students

 For detailed information see our English language requirements web pages on our website.
 Please note that if you are required to meet an English language condition, we offer a number of pre-sessional courses in English for Academic Purposes through Kent International Pathways.

 Please see our funding webpages for the most current information.